-If you are a live performer, you have probably heard of Apple MainStage.
+Apple MainStage is something you must have heard of if you are a live performer.
 It is the industry-leading app for live performers.
-It also allows a lot of stuff such as design and organizes sound patches, map hardware to control VSTs, apply effects to audio in real-time and much more, which is loved by musicians all over the globe.
+MainStage for PC also allows a lot of stuff such as design and organizes sound patches, map hardware to control VSTs, apply effects to audio in real-time and much more, which is loved by musicians all over the globe.

 MainStage, however, is only available for Apple’s own macOS.
 So, let’s see how to run Apple MainStage on a PC.
 Not only this we will also have a look at the other possible alternatives to MainStage.
 Without any delays let’s Start.

 Let me be straight forward and not fixate you in a round of lies.
 The answer is a simple No. You cannot run MainStage on a PC.
 The main reason behind it is that MainStage is a macOS exclusive app and thus it doesn’t work with non-Apple hardware.

 What if you still want to run MainStage?

 Technically, it is against Apple’s EULA and so I would advise you to not go against it.
 However, if you are curious, let me tell you that it is technically possible to run MainStage on any PC that is running non-Apple Hardware.
 This is possible with the help of Hackintosh.